epfl-dslab2020/dslab2020.github.io/README.md

 * module 4
    - Introduction to data stream processing
-   - Overview of MQTT as sensor protocol for IoT
    - Apache Kafka for stream processing
 * slides (pdf):
    - [lab](/slides/comingsoon.md)